DavideDelVecchio/pleasingly_parallel_spark/README.md

 This is a simple R project that highlights the best practices for running pleasingly parallel jobs in Microsoft R Server.
 A short description of the R files is given below:

 - 00_spark_cc.R - this defines the Spark compute context.
+It also automatically detects the number of nodes and cores in the cluster using a custom function called rxClusterDetails.
 You will need to change the following variables:
     - `myNameNode` - the name (or IP address) of the head node in the cluster
-    - `numberOfWorkerNodes` - the number of worker (data) nodes in the cluster where R Server is installed
-    - `numberOfClusterCores` - the number of cores across the entire cluster you wish to use in the parallel jobs
+    - `coreUtilization` - the percentage of cluster cores you want to use for your pleasingly parallel job.
+In the script this is set to 50% i.e. if the cluster has 160 cores across all the worker nodes, our job will utilize 80 cores.

 - 01_data_generator.R - this generates 1000 time series files ARIMA(1,0,0).
 You can set this this be a higher number.
 This file also demonstrates how to upload files to HDFS using `rxHadoopCopyFromLocal` function.